-Known as Choku Zuki in Japanese, or more commonly as the jab, the straight punch is the most basic punch there is.
-This move is done by making a fist, with fingers tucked into the palm, and the thumb tucked in between the first and second knuckles.
+Known as Choku Zuki in Japanese, or more commonly as the jab, the straight punch is the most basic punch there is in karate.
+This move is made by forming a fist, with fingers tucked into the palm and the thumb tucked in between the first and second knuckles.
 The striking point should be the knuckles of the pointer and middle finger, as it is the strongest part of the hand.

 Front Lunge Punch

 There are various stances in karate that help maximize offense and defense.
-One of the three basic stances is the side stance, known as Kiba Dachi in Japanese.
-This stance is performed by keeping the feet wide and parallel, keeping the back straight, having knees and feet pointing somewhat inwards, and by keeping most of your weight on your lower body.
+The first of the three basic stances is the side stance, known as Kiba Dachi in Japanese.
+This stance is performed by keeping the feet wide and parallel, keeping the back straight, having knees and feet pointing somewhat inwards, and keeping most of your weight on your lower body.

-The down block, also known as Gedan Barai in Japanese, is one of the basic blocks in Karate, and starts with the blocking arm at the ear, with the non-blocking arm at around belly-button height.
+The down block, also known as Gedan Barai in Japanese, is one of the basic blocks in karate and starts with the blocking arm at the ear, with the non-blocking arm at around waist height.
 From there, you slide the blocking arm down the top of the other arm.
-Then, you bring the non-blocking arm to the hip, and step out into the front stance.
+Then, you bring the non-blocking arm to the hip and step out into the front stance.

 What are some basic skills in karate?

 The most basic skills in karate are the straight punch (Choku Zuki), front kick (Mae Geri), and roundhouse kick (Mawashi Geri).
 The straight punch is the most fundamental punch in karate, and the front and roundhouse kicks are the simplest forms of kicks.
 Basic stances and blocks are also important foundational skills.
 These are among the first moves you will learn when you start practicing karate.